shivkanwer/shivkanwer.github.io/_pages/about.md

 author_profile: true
 ---

-## Hello, my name is [Shivkanwer Singh](https://www.linkedin.com/in/shivkanwer/), Welcome to my blog!
+## Hello, my name is Shivkanwer Singh, Welcome to my blog!

 I work at Microsoft as a Sr. Technical Consultant (Azure).

-* 11 years of experience in cloud technologies, Strong business focus, technical knowledge, and experience to bridge the gap between the client needs and technology, and passion to make a difference in any endeavor.
+I have 11 years of experience in cloud technologies, strong business focus, technical knowledge, and experience to bridge the gap between the client needs and technology.
-* Hands-on expertise in architecting and implementing cloud solutions based on Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) offerings.
+I have hands-on expertise in designing and implementing Azure cloud solutions.